jfspps/Data-Structures-and-Algorithms/3_Classes_in_C++.md

 + destructor
 + overloaded assignment operator

+Objects of derived classes are instantiated first from the base class constructor and then all other constructors of successive derived classes before the constructor of the last, defining class is called.

 Classes are normally organised in their own header or source files, just as Java classes are defined in their own .java files.

 ```cpp